Article I - Name

 a.
 The IT Senate may establish standing and ad hoc committees to assist in the discharge of its duties.
 The IT Senate shall define the duties and responsibilities of each committee.

 b.
-The IT Senate Chairperson shall appoint the chairs of standing and ad hoc committees.
+The IT Senate Officers shall appoint the chairs of standing and ad hoc committees.

 c.
 Any UM employee or student may serve as a voting member of a standing committee